-These low carb paleo pumpkin muffins are not only easy to make, but they're the perfect healthy alternative to typical baked goods because they're sugar + gluten-free so they won't spike insulin!
+These low carb pumpkin muffins are not only easy to make, but they're the perfect healthy alternative to typical baked goods because they're sugar + gluten-free so they won't spike insulin!

-I’ve been experimenting with this paleo pumpkin recipe for a while now since I still have SO MUCH almond flour left over from my ProCakes days.
+I’ve been experimenting with this pumpkin muffin recipe for a while now since I still have SO MUCH almond flour left over from my ProCakes days.
 I love playing with low carb flours and creating baked goods that taste great, but also leave you feeling satisfied and not looking for that next hit of sugar.

 Pumpkin Muffins Are Great Any Time of Year